Form is not a fixture but an activity…Writing’s forms are not merely shapes but forces expressing how, where, and why the writing moves.

 David Koehn’s first chapbook Coil (University of Alaska, 1998), won the Midnight Sun Chapbook Contest.
 His first full-length manuscript, Twine (Bauhan Publishing, 2013), won the May Sarton Poetry Prize.

 David coedited Compendium, (Omnidawn Publishing, 2017), a text offering Donald Justice’s original syllabus on prosody.
-David’s second full-length book of poetry, Scatterplot, was published by Omnidawn in 2020.
+David’s second full-length book of poetry, Scatterplot, was published by Omnidawn in 2020, and his third book, SUR, was published in 2024.
+He collaborated with poet Rebecca Resinski on intervals of.
 David holds an MFA from the University of Florida, a Bachelors in Creative Writing from Carnegie Mellon, an M.Ed (TFA) from the University of Alaska.
 David’s writing appears in a range of magazines including Prairie Schooner, Gargoyle, Hotel Amerika, Kenyon Review, New England Review, Alaska Quarterly Review, Volt, Carolina Quarterly, Diagram, McSweeney’s, The Greensboro Review, North American Review, and many others.
 For more info see: davidkoehn.com